Module One - Introduction and Background

 - involves working better together to improve life chances for children, young people and families

-GIRFEC is a way of working which focuses on improving outcomes for all children by placing the child at the centre of thinking, planning and action.
+GIRFEC is a way of working which focuses on improving outcomes for all children and young people by placing the child/young person at the centre of thinking, planning and action.

-It is relevant for every service that impacts on children, including adult services working with parents/carers.
+It is relevant for every service that impacts on children and young people, including adult services working with parent(s)/carer(s).

 It builds from universal services, moving from crisis intervention to early intervention.